git config –global user.name “Aleksander Bekasov” git config –global user.email “alekbekasov@…”

 git fetch origin

-Merge the Current Branch with the master
+Merge the Current Branch with the master Branch on Origin:

 git merge origin/master